 "This project is creating a tremendous opportunity for our partnership to engage private landowners and promote contiguous areas of viable working forests to help ensure long-term conservation of Cerulean Warblers," said Todd Fearer, Appalachian Mountains Joint Venture Coordinator.
 "Cerulean Warblers are one of our partnership's highest priority species and approximately 75 percent of their distribution occurs on private land.
 Sustainable forestry practices on private lands can improve the habitat for Cerulean Warblers and multiple other game and non-game species, while enhancing forest health."

-USDA funding through the Environmental Quality Incentives Program (EQIP) is available for landowners interested in improving mature forest habitat or restoring surface mine areas on their lands.
+Although the RCPP grant has included, USDA funding through the Environmental Quality Incentives Program (EQIP) is still available for landowners interested in improving mature forest habitat or restoring surface mine areas on their lands.
 Forest management to improve Cerulean Warbler habitat often includes thinning the forest by removing low-quality trees and using herbicides to control undesirable or invasive plants on the forest floor.
 The same habitat benefits deer, turkey, and many other songbirds.
 EQIP funding can cover much of the project costs but typically do not pay for all of the project costs.
 Funding is not guaranteed, but is based upon availability and environmental benefit/need.